AcceleratedLinux/accelerated-linux/linux/Documentation/networking/dsa/configuration.rst

 Through DSA every port of a switch is handled like a normal linux Ethernet interface.
 The CPU port is the switch port connected to an Ethernet MAC chip.
-The corresponding linux Ethernet interface is called the master interface.
+The corresponding linux Ethernet interface is called the conduit interface.
-All other corresponding linux interfaces are called slave interfaces.
+All other corresponding linux interfaces are called user interfaces.

-The slave interfaces depend on the master interface being up in order for them to send or receive traffic.
-Prior to kernel v5.12, the state of the master interface had to be managed explicitly by the user.
+The user interfaces depend on the conduit interface being up in order for them to send or receive traffic.
+Prior to kernel v5.12, the state of the conduit interface had to be managed explicitly by the user.
 Starting with kernel v5.12, the behavior is as follows:

-- when a DSA slave interface is brought up, the master interface is automatically brought up.
+- when a DSA user interface is brought up, the conduit interface is automatically brought up.
-- when the master interface is brought down, all DSA slave interfaces are automatically brought down.
+- when the conduit interface is brought down, all DSA user interfaces are automatically brought down.

 In this documentation the following Ethernet interfaces are used:

 *eth0*
-  the master interface
+  the conduit interface

+*eth1*
+  another conduit interface

 *lan1*
-  a slave interface
+  a user interface

 *lan2*
-  another slave interface
+  another user interface

 *lan3*
-  a third slave interface
+  a third user interface

 *wan*
-  A slave interface dedicated for upstream traffic
+  A user interface dedicated for upstream traffic

 Further Ethernet interfaces can be configured similar.
 The configured IPs and networks are: